 The answer is: YES, it is very important and getting more important by the day.

-Google is using Page Loading Speed as a ranking factor since a few years and this ranking signal is getting more important every day, because the majority of people in Malaysia are searching on Google with their Smartphone or Tablet.
+Google is using Page Loading Speed as a ranking factor since a few years, and this ranking signal has gotten more important in 2018, because the majority of people worldwide are searching on Google with their Smartphone.

 And you know what?
 After 3 seconds of waiting for your website to load, they click away.
 Without you ever knowing they found your site.